-The upgraded Light to Light Walk will be a fully immersive 4-day experience that combines walking and overnight accommodation staying in hut and lighthouse accommodation in one of the most remote and dramatic settings in Australia.
+The upgraded Light to Light Walk will be an immersive 4-day experience that combines walking and overnight accommodation staying in hut and lighthouse accommodation in one of the most dramatic settings in Australia.
 The project will deliver a spectacular 30-kilometre coastal walk supported by hut accommodation, located in the Ben Boyd National Park on the Sapphire Coast of New South Wales.

 What the project involves

 The Light to Light Walk will promote the important environmental, cultural and heritage aspects of the region, encourage sustainable development and provide physical and mental health benefits through increased access to the natural environment.